What’s the difference between American & British English?

 - accent (obviously!)

-Take note that I am Australian, so this is an honest, objective discussion about some of the differences between the two most common forms of English!
-No need for a heated debate about who's right and wrong! 😃
+Note: I am an Australian, hoping to provide an honest, objective discussion about some of the differences between the two most common forms of English!
+No need for a heated debate about who’s right and wrong!

 While it’s incorrect to say that one type of English is better than the other or that one is more correct than the other, it is important to be aware of the differences between British and American English.